 Chocolate chips

-Half of the specified amount goes into the batter and then you sprinkle the other half before baking (image below).
-Use a rubber spatula (instead of the whisk) to mix them at the end.
+Half of the specified amount goes into the batter, and then you sprinkle the other half before baking (image below).

 How to prepare the muffin pan?
-You can use paper cups or grease the pans, the old fashioned way.
+You can use paper cups or grease the pans, the old-fashioned way.

 - Butter or spray: if you don't want to use paper liners because you want more crust (the batter needs to be in contact with the metal for this to happen), simply butter or use a baking spray to prevent the muffins from sticking.

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes are as accurate as I they can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: keep in mind that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend tracking how your oven works and what tiny details you might need to adjust.

-- Flavorings: this recipe makes a simple chocolate muffins with chips for an extra boost.
-But you can flavor them with spices like cinnamon, add milk or white chocolate chips for a sweeter version, add a tablespoon of your favorite liqueur, or some orange zest for a more sophisticated muffin.
+- Flavorings: this recipe makes simple chocolate muffins with chips for an extra boost.
+But you can flavor them with spices like cinnamon, add milk or white chocolate chips for a sweeter version, a tablespoon of your favorite liqueur, or some orange zest for a more sophisticated muffin.

 Related recipes you might like:

-Double Chocolate Muffins
+Double Chocolate Chip Muffins

 Ingredients